MUNICIPAL POLICE ACADEMY

 - Provide all necessary paperwork and complete all testing as described in the entry-level application before you can be accepted into the Academy

 NOTE: All applicants must complete and return the Physical Examination Form included with the application and pay the application fee before they will be permitted to take the pre-entry testing.
 Applicants will be notified at the information sessions of available testing dates.

 Information sessions are held at the Mercyhurst University Municipal Police Academy located in the Janet L. Miller Building at 5999 State Rt.
 89, North East, PA, 16428.
 Dates of information sessions can be found below.

-The application process for Class 119, with courses beginning on January 10, 2022.
+The application process is for Class 120, with courses beginning on July 5, 2022.

 Directions to the academy can be found below.

 - Take Exit 41 from I-90 to PA-89 N. Turn right onto PA-89 N (Station Road).

 - Continue on PA-89 N (Station Road) for approximately 0.2 miles.